mynah22/Homelab-Guides/firstConfig.md

             6. name = LAN5, Virtual Switch = LAN5
             7. name = LAN6, Virtual Switch = LAN6
         * Here's what your port groups should look like once you have set up all of your virtual switches and port groups.
 MAKE SURE vSwitch0 is not assigned to any of the port groups you created:
-        * Port names can bwe confusing:
+        * Port names can be confusing:
             - The port number physically listed on the server, the hardware NIC name, port group in ESXI, and interface name in PFSense are all different.
 Labelling your ports is highly reccomended, but you won't be able to fit all of the names.
 Here is a table that maps all of the names if you followed my steps.
     2. Add installation ISO to server
         * Storage > datastores > Datastore Browser